 - 1. Make sure that the earlier product is not running and that no command line jobs are being processed. - 2.
-Install and run DB Change Manager 18.0 in a different directory than the previous installation. - 3.
+Install and run this release of DB Change Manager in a different directory than the previous installation. - 3.
 The Welcome to DB Change Manager dialog opens with the Setup and Import data sources, jobs, and settings from a previous version import options selected. - 4.
 Click Get Started to launch the Import Wizard.
 Alternatively, you can launch the Import Wizard from the main menu using the following steps: - a.
 Select File > Import. - b.
 Select Change Manager Workspace from the IDERA group, and then click Next. - 5.
 Select the version of DB Change Manager from which to import. - 6.
 Select the location of your DB Change Manager workspace.
 The default value is the default workspace, so you need to change this value only if you configured DB Change Manager to store the workspace in a custom location.
 The wizard imports the items from the previous DB Change Manager version. - 7.
 Click Next to continue through each step of the wizard. - 8.
 Click Finish.
-The jobs are imported to the latest version of DB Change Manager.
+The jobs are imported to this release of DB Change Manager.

-Upgrading from Version CMSchema 4.0 or CMData/Config 4.0 to DB Change Manager 18.0
+Upgrading from Version CMSchema 4.0 or CMData/Config 4.0 to this release of DB Change Manager

-The following objects can be imported from version 4.0:
+You can import the following objects from version 4.0:

-- data sources

-- all comparison jobs (data, configuration, and schema)
+- data sources - all comparison jobs (data, configuration, and schema)

-- · configuration archives

-- · configuration standards
+- · configuration archives - configuration standards

-The following objects cannot be imported from version 4.0:
+You cannot import the following objects from version 4.0:

 - schema archive versions

-- · synchronization scripts
+- synchronization scripts

-- reports
+- · reports

 - command line automation (scheduled jobs, batch files, etc.)

 - (i) 4.0 should remain installed to access any archives and reports.